Keeping Children Safe

 We cannot promise children that we will keep secrets.

-It is all of our responsibility to keep our children safe.
+It is everyone's responsibility to keep our children safe.

 We must all follow the safeguarding policy.